mgoltzsche/k8storagex/README.md

 velocity.

-Tools like Kaniko or Makisu that already support distributed caching are still slower than local builds since they synchronize/transfer the cache during the build which increases the build duration while still not guaranteeing full cache consistency since the last cache writer wins (which is acceptable though).
+Tools like Kaniko or Makisu that already support distributed caching are still slower than local builds since they need to synchronize/transfer the cache during the build which increases the build duration while still not guaranteeing full cache consistency since the last cache writer wins (which is acceptable though).

-As a simple solution a single PVC per build could be used when reduced build concurrency and availability is acceptable.
+As a simple solution a single PVC per build could be used but this reduces build concurrency and availability.
 Alternatively a `hostpath` Volume could be configured per project but that requires privileges, is not synchronized between nodes, cannot be size limited and may cause problems when written by multiple jobs concurrently.